tolgaizdas/WidgetApp/README.md

 - **Notes**

   A widget where you can take notes.
-[Database will be added for saving notes.]
+[Database will be added to save notes.]

 - **Weather**